ThanhAnPham/ThanhAnPham.github.io/_pages/about.md

 *Collaboration with Dr. Daniel Sage and Prof. Seamus Holden*

 ### Image analysis of organoids
-I develop some classical image analysis tools for organoids images.\\
+I am developing some classical image analysis tools for images of organoids.\\
 *Collaboration with Dr. Nathalie Brandenberg*

 <!--